QButterfly/QButterfly/README.md

 ```
 QButterfly will then switch the page to visible once the window.onload event is fired, i.e. all css, images etc. are loaded.

-### Re-enable the Qualtrics next button after website presentation
+### Re-enable the survey next button after website presentation

-When your website is presented via Qualtrics the next button of your survey is hidden by default.
-If you want to always display the next button, remove the following line of code from the JavaScript of the "Website" question in Qualtrics.
+When your website is presented via the survey the next button of your survey is hidden by default.
+If you want to always display the next button, remove the following line of code from the JavaScript of the "Website" question in Qualtrics or the "showiFrame" question in LimeSurvey.

 ```javascript
 this.hideNextButton();